act-rules/act-rules.github.io/_drafts/SC1-4-3-text-bg-contrast.md

 3. determine what to contrast it with (and if test can be automated).
 4. check if requirement is met.

- - gradient text??  text masks??  filters on text/bg rendered or not??
+ - gradient text?  text masks?  filters on text/bg rendered or not? - Wilco: deal with basic stuff first and note this for future work.
- - not aliased text for pixel to pixel comparison with background image, return percentage of checks that pass
+ - not aliased text for pixel to pixel comparison with background image, return percentage of checks that pass, is this too detailed an approach? - Frank: shared http://www.brandwood.com/a11y/ which grabs a selection of colours from the bg image and compares with text colour and produces a range of results.
- - what about canvas or video behind text??
+ - what about canvas or video behind text? - Wilco: start with deferring to a human, looking deeper can happen later.
- - Should this also apply to PDF??
+ - Should this also apply to PDF? - Wilco: no, only HTML (and probably not SVG - be explicit in assumptions/selector).
 -->